smsummers1/e15/vhours/README.md

 ![](RackMultipart20200425-4-1tqgdeb_html_2334f618f45df8c1.png)

-We need to code the migration to create the fields/columns in the database table **students** to correlate to the columns in the Excel spreadsheet called **studentData.xlsx** above.

-**Note:** You must delete the heading row 1 before you import the file, but I left it there for you to see how each column matches up to the field/column in the database.
+We need to set up the migration file to create the fields/columns in the database table **students** to correlate with the columns in the Excel spreadsheet called **studentData.xlsx** above.
+You **must** delete the heading row 1 before you import the file.
+I left it there for you to see how each column matches up to the field/column in the database.

 Now that you have looked over the above Excel file, open the **create\_students\_table.php** migration file.